Ben Davis (cinematographer)

-Benjamin Davis (born 6 September 1961) is a British cinematographer.
-His major works include Kick-Ass (2010), Hannibal Rising (2007) and the Marvel Studios films Guardians of the Galaxy (2014), Avengers: Age of Ultron (2015), Doctor Strange (2016), Captain Marvel (2019), and Eternals (2021).
-He has collaborated with Matthew Vaughn on four films and Martin McDonagh on three films, including Three Billboards Outside Ebbing, Missouri (2017).
+Benjamin Davis (born 6 September 1961) is a British cinematographer, known primarily for big-budget Hollywood productions, along with collaborations with filmmakers Matthew Vaughn and Martin McDonagh.

+Career

 Davis started his career at Samuelsons Camera House, now a part of the motion picture equipment company Panavision.
 He worked as clapper loader, focus puller, and camera operator in both feature films and commercials.

-During this period, he worked with Billy Williams, Douglas Slocombe and Roger Deakins.
-He began his career as a cinematographer shooting spots.
-His first major feature film as a cinematographer was the 2002 British film Miranda.
+During this period, he worked with cinematographers Billy Williams, Douglas Slocombe and Roger Deakins.

+He began his career as a cinematographer shooting spots, before making his debut with the British film Miranda (2002).

+Family

 His father was cinematographer and camera operator Michael J. Davis.

-He is married to writer and director Camille Griffin.
+Davis is married to writer and director Camille Griffin.
 Their son is actor Roman Griffin Davis.